samarabbas/temporal-documentation-legacy/docs/09_archival.md

 ## Planned Future Work
 * Support archival of visibility.
-* Support accessing histories without providing runID.
+* Support accessing histories without providing runId.
 * Provide hard guarantee that no history is deleted from persistence before being archived if archival is enabled.
 * Implement paused state.
 In this state no archivals will occur but histories also will not be deleted from persistence.
 Once enabled again from paused state, all skipped archivals will occur.